Albin Bergström: Professional career

 Bergström turned professional after graduating in 2022 and joined the 2023 Challenge Tour.
-His best finish in his rookie season was a tie for 8th at the Euram Bank Open.
+His best finish in his rookie season was a tie for 8th at the Euram Bank Open in Austria.

 For 2024, he dropped down to the Nordic Golf League, where he recorded one win and finished second in the rankings, to earn promotion back to the Challenge Tour.
 He reached the semi-finals at the Swedish Matchplay Championship and was runner-up at the Swedish PGA Championship, to top the 2024 Swedish Golf Tour Order of Merit ahead of Jesper Sandborg and Oliver Gillberg.

 In 2025, Bergström was in contention at the Le Vaudreuil Golf Challenge, sharing the overnight lead ahead of the final round and ultimately finished a stroke away from joining the playoff.
 He sat 64th in the rankings ahead of the final two events, but tied for 4th at the Hangzhou Open and for 3rd at the Rolex Grand Final, to finish 20th in the rankings and graduate to the European Tour for 2026.

+Bergström missed the first ten cuts as a rookie on the European Tour but then found some form at the Soudal Open in Belgium, where he was tied 6th ahead of the final round and ultimately tied for 13th, only 4 strokes behind winner Richard Sterne.